Ziv-Zakai Bound for DOAs Estimation: Introduction

-Facing these challenges, in this paper, we consider the derivation of ZZB for a hybrid coherent/incoherent multiple sources DOA estimation.
+Due to these difficulties, some researchers had to adopt the ZZB for single source DOA estimation \cite{Bell1996Explicit} to evaluate their multiple sources DOA estimation \cite{Gupta2019Design}.
+In this paper, we derive an explicit ZZB for hybrid coherent/incoherent multiple sources DOA estimation.
 By utilizing Woodbury matrix identity and Sylvester's determinant theorem, we first follow the derivation in \cite{Bell1996Explicit} to generalize the ZZB for single source DOA estimation to multiple sources DOA estimation.
-However, such straightforward generalization does not consider the permutation ambiguity arising in MSE calculation for multiple sources DOA estimation, which makes such a generalized ZZB still invalid in the \textit{a priori} performance region.
-To this end, we for the first time introduce the order statistics to describe the effect of the permutation ambiguity elimination on the ZZB, such that the derived ZZB keeps tight for the evaluation of DOA estimators outside the asymptotic region.
-The derived ZZB for DOAs estimation is formulated as an explicit function of the number of sources, the number of array sensors, the number of snapshots, the \textit{a priori} distribution and SNRs of sources, array observation data, and the coherent coefficient.
-Further more, the derived ZZB provides a unified expression for both overdetermined DOAs estimation and underdetermined DOAs estimation, and also explicitly reveals the MSE convergence performance in the \textit{a priori} performance region with respect to (w.r.t.) the number of sources.
-Simulations demonstrate the effectiveness of the derived ZZB to predict multiple sources DOA estimation performance, benefited from its obvious threshold effect.
-Compared with the widely used CRB, the derived ZZB provides a tight bound over a wider range of SNR, and clearly reveals the MSE convergence performance in the \textit{a priori} performance region and the effect of the coherent coefficient in the transition region.
+However, such straightforward generalization does not consider the permutation ambiguity arising in MSE calculation for multiple sources DOA estimation, which makes the generalized ZZB invalid in the \textit{a priori} performance region.
+To this end, we for the first time introduce the order statistics to describe the effect of the elimination of permutation ambiguity on the ZZB, such that the ZZB keeps tight for the evaluation of DOA estimators outside the asymptotic region.
+The ZZB for DOAs estimation is an explicit function of the number of sources, the number of array sensors, the number of snapshots, the \textit{a priori} distribution and SNRs of sources, array observation data, and the coherent coefficient.
+Furthermore, the derived ZZB provides a unified expression for both overdetermined DOA estimation and underdetermined DOA estimation, and also explicitly reveals the MSE convergency in the \textit{a priori} performance region with respect to (w.r.t.) the number of sources and their \textit{a priori} distributions.
+Simulations demonstrate the validity of the ZZB to predict multiple sources DOA estimation performance, benefited from its obvious threshold effect.
+Compared with the widely used CRB, the derived ZZB provides a tight bound over a wider range of SNR, and clearly reveals the MSE convergency in the \textit{a priori} performance region and the effect of the coherent coefficient in the transition region.